The first book dedicated to near death experiences in indigenous societies

 -- Bruce Greyson, Division of Perceptual Studies, University of Virginia.

 "This is a remarkable survey of near death experiences gathered from reports across the world.
 Interested readers will be amazed at the data reported by the author in this erudite and intelligent inquiry."

--- Gavin Flood, Professor of Hindu Studies and Comparative Religion, Oxford University
+-- Gavin Flood, Oxford University

 "Shushan does an admirable job explaining the challenges of comparing exceptional experience, and demonstrates subtlety and nuance as he compares and contrasts Indigenous NDE in North America, Africa, and Oceania.
 Readers will be challenged by the breadth of methodological concerns Shushan examines, and by his careful thesis regarding how we can study the power of NDE within the organization of cultural knowledge surrounding the fundamental human concern with the significance of death."

 -- Mary L. Keller, University of Wyoming, Reading Religion.